nisargjhaveri/remote-adb/README.md

 Use WebUSB to connect to Android devices and forward the adb connection to a remote server for debugging.

-Prerequisites
+Install
 ---
-- Node.js (along with npm) (https://nodejs.org/)

-Setup
----
-Clone this repository and run the following commands to set it up.
+This is a [Node.js](https://nodejs.org/) tool available via [npm registry](https://www.npmjs.com/).
+You can install it by running the following command.

 ```
-$ cd remote-adb

-$ npm install
+$ npm install -g remote-adb
-$ npm run build
 ```

-Run
+This should install `remote-adb` globally to your system path.

+Usage
 ---
 ```
-$ npm run serve -- [--help] [--port PORT] [--key server.key --cert server.crt]
+$ remote-adb [--help] [--port PORT] [--key server.key --cert server.crt]
 ```

 Pass in file paths containing key and certificate chain for ssh in `--key` and `--cert`.
 You can omit it if you don't want to run the server as https.
 Please note that https is required for this to work.

-Use
----
-Once the server is running, open `https://hostname:port` on a remote machine, where hostname is where the server is running.
-Follow the onscreen instructions on that page to share adb connection to selected devices.
+Once the server is running, open `https://<hostname>:<port>` in a compatible browser on a remote machine.
+Follow the instructions on that page to connect and debug on physical devices remotely.